FernandoLaguna/Books/README.md

 #### Reasons Why
 We want to rank whether a book can be recommended to read or not based on its rating given by other users.
 This given a given range:

+0 -7: The book is not recommended, since according to most users the reading was not very interesting and may even be nothing interesting.

 #### Source of Data Decription (Marco)